Veterinary information on the diseases of pet rabbits

 There is a forum for veterinary delegates to exchange information, images and opinions on rabbit cases.
 This is only open to vets that have attended Rabbit CPD course.

 There is still so much to learn about diseases of rabbits and gathering information is essential.
-A survey has been set up to find out the owner's perspective of veterinary treatment and advice for their rabbit's dental treatment.
 There are currently requests for case material from rabbits with myiasis.
 The Mammal Society is also appealing for material to investigate myxomatosis.